MicroEJ/VEEPortQualificationTools/tests/core/README.rst

 Timer: t_core_time_base.c
 -------------------------

-A time counter is required by MicroEJ Platform.
+A time counter is required by the VEE Port.
 This timer must respect the following rules:

-* during MicroEJ Application, this counter must not return to zero (return in the past),
+* during the execution of the Application, this counter must not return to zero (return in the past),
 * its precision must be around one or ten microseconds (often running at 1MHz).